aravindhk/QESummerSchool/Day-5/exercise-3/README.md

 # Exercise 3

-Let's now go through the parallel options of pw.x with the help of some examples.
+Here we test the parallel options of pw.x with the help of some examples.

 ## Pools